 People who travel the United States know that there are still not only cultural differences based on the part of the country they are in, but also economic differences.
 Property values, taxation, transportation, climate – these are all factors which can impact the economies of a particular region of the country.
 Those factors also impact the way investors from particular regions of the country invest their money, consider their wealth status, and deal with financial advisors.

-Regional Impact on Investors - Northeast examines behaviors and attitudes of American investors in the states of Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York,Pennsylvania, Rhode Island and Vermont.
+Regional Influences on Investor Decisions - Northeast examines behaviors and attitudes of American investors in the states of Connecticut, Delaware, Maine, Massachusetts, New Hampshire, New Jersey, New York,Pennsylvania, Rhode Island and Vermont.

 America’s initial region, the Northeast, is the most densely populated portion of the United States.
 With massive economic hubs in New York City, Boston and Philadelphia, the Northeast held sway over the American economy for decades, before fortunes and wealth spread to the rest of the United States along with a portion of the population.
 Home to the Vanderbilts, the Carnegies and Rockefellers, the Northeast was home to the American banking industry as it began to influence world trade and commerce.